yawor/plugantic/README.md

 other_plugin = "myapp_plugins.other_plugin:OtherPlugin"
 ```

-The entry point needs to point to a class which inherits from the `PluginAnnotation` annotated class in the config
+The entry point needs to point to a class which inherits from the `PluginLoader` annotated class in the config
 model.